Arif Anis

-Arif Anis (عارف انیس) is a Pakistani-origin professional coach, motivational speaker, leadership development expert and self-help author.
+Arif Anis (عارف انیس) is a British professional coach, motivational speaker, leadership development expert and self-help author.

 He is a Wall Street Journal and USA Today bestselling author.

 Early life and education

 Anis was born in Angah, Soon Valley, Punjab, Pakistan.
 He was raised as a shepherd by his veteran father who had served in the British Army and later in the Pakistani Army.
 Anis graduated from the Government Emerson College in Psychology and Philosophy and received his master's degree in Clinical Psychology from the Applied Psychology Department of the University of Punjab.
 He received executive education from Lahore University of Management Sciences (LUMS), Imperial College London, Oxford University and Harvard University.

 Career

 Anis was selected in the Civil Services of Pakistan and joined the 29th Common as an Assistant Commissioner in 2002.
 He served at various positions in the Federal Board of Revenue as a Deputy Commissioner.
 Later, he continued pursuing his career in the learning and development industry as a global professional speaker.
 He also served as an ‘Economic Senator’ for two years at the European Economic Senate.
 His work has been featured in the BBC, ITV, Sky, Telegraph, CNBC, Yahoo and MSN.

-Anis serves as a Trustee of Akhuwat UK Trust.

 Anis commissioned one poll to YouGov in 2013 that produced a survey report which has been globally referenced on ‘the British attitudes to the Pakistani Diaspora’.
 Anis founded the World Congress of Overseas Pakistanis as an outcome of this survey to build bridges across the communities.
 The WCOP signature initiatives include Integration Dinners, Leaders of Tomorrow Congress and Women Achievers Congress.
 The WCOP projects attracted support from the most effective circles in the UK, Pakistan and worldwide.
 Speakers at the WCOP conferences include British Prime Minister Theresa May, Prime Minister David Cameron, Prime Minister Imran Khan, Prime Minister Shahbaz Sharif, former British Deputy Prime Minister Nick Clegg, Rt.
 Hon.
 Baroness Sayeeda Warsi, Rt.
 Hon Simon Hughes, Secretary of State Rt.
 Hon.
 Sajid Javed and the Archbishop of Canterbury Rt.
 Hon Rowan Williams.
 Chief Justice of Pakistan and the Joints Chief of Staff have also spoken at the WCOP events.

 Anis campaigned for setting up speedy trial courts for overseas Pakistanis to ensure their expeditious disposal for many years until a High Court Bench was formed.